 In this 5-year study (ending in June 2012) randomly selected 3-fund portfolios consisting of actively managed funds were compared versus a comparable index fund portfolio.
 The three funds were Intermediate-term municipal bond funds, large cap blend US stocks and large cap blend foreign stocks.
 A whopping 82% of the actively managed 3-fund portfolios were beaten by the comparable benchmark index fund portfolio.
 The average "actively managed" portfolio did 1.1% worse than the comparable index fund portfolio.
-1.1% might not seem like a lot but when compounded year after year, at that rate an investment of $100,000 into actively managed funds would be worth $234,573 versus $259,374 in plain old index funds.
-That's $24,800 less than the index fund portfolio after just 10 years!
-I repeat, that's a difference of not 1.1% but about ten percent of your wealth!
-In other words small fees matter greatly!
-Avoid actively managed!
+1.1% might not seem like a lot but when compounded year after year you would lose 10.4% after 10 years.
+After 20 years it will cost you about 19.8%.
+And after 30 years 28.2%.
+In other words small actively manage mutual fund fees matter a lot!
 See chart below.

 "All the time and effort that people devote to picking the right fund, the hot hand, the great manager, have in most cases led to NO advantage.” -- Peter Lynch, legendary manager of the highly successful Fidelity Magellan mutual fund

-"By periodically investing in an index fund the know-nothing investor can actually outperform most investment professionals." -- Warren Buffett
+"By periodically investing in an index fund the know-nothing investor can actually outperform most investment professionals." -- Warren Buffet

 "The statistical evidence proving that stock index funds outperform between 80% and 90% of actively managed equity funds is so overwhelming that it takes enormously expensive advertising campaigns to obscure the truth from investors.” -- Peter Lynch